WHAT WE DO …

 Whanganui Environment Base (WhEB)

 The WhEB is located in the main building across the forecourt from the recycling cages at the WRRC, 83 Maria Place.
-The WhEB serves as the office of the Trust and houses the Eco Library, ReUse Academy and Green Bikes.
+The WhEB serves as the office of the Trust and houses the ReUse Academy rooms, with Green Bikes down the corridor.

-The ReUse Academy is a collection of rooms which are home to all manner of items which can be recycled, repurposed, and reused, You’ll get the idea from the rooms’ names: Garden Room, Nik Nak Nook, Textile Treasures, Jar Bar, Mosaic Mansion, Crafty Corner, Paper Palace, Cardboard Corner.
+The ReUse Academy is a collection of rooms which are home to all manner of items which can be recycled, repurposed, and reused, You’ll get the idea from the rooms’ names: Garden Room, Nik Nak Nook, Textile Treasures, Jar Bar, Crafty Corner, Paper Place, Cardboard Corner.
 More information on the Resources page.

 COMMUNITY PROJECTS, SERVICES, EVENTS and ACTIVITIES